 BIKE RIDER HIT BY CAR CAN RESULT IN SERIOUS INJURY – MN ATTORNEYS

 Minnesota is a state that encourages bicycle riders.
-There are bike paths throughout the state, and many MN cities have bike lanes on the road in many areas.
+There are bike paths throughout the state, and many MN cities have bike lanes alongside the roads.
 Click here to see the bike path system throughout MN.
 The Department of Transportation also has a “Share the Road” campaign designed to reduce the frequency of accidents where a vehicle hits a bike and injures the rider.
 The DOT also has a video for bike riders to promote bike safety and hopefully avoid a tragic crash between a car and bicycle.

 We encourage bicycle riders to ride carefully and obey traffic rules.
-However, most cases of a vehicle versus bike accident happen because the driver of the vehicle was not paying attention or was briefly distracted.
+However, most cases of an automobile versus bike accident happen because the driver of the vehicle was not paying attention or was briefly distracted.
 Especially in the summer, it is crucial for automobile drivers to always watch out for bicycles on city streets.
 (Motorcycles too.)
 The greatest danger to someone riding a bike is a car making a turn or changing lanes without carefully looking.
-Of course if a automobile driver is using their phone or texting while driving, the car can hit the bike even if the bike is directly in front of him.
+Of course if a vehicle driver is using their phone or texting while driving, their car can hit the bike even if the bike is directly in front of him.

 INSURANCE BENEFITS FOR BICYCLE HIT BY CAR